 About Me

-Lee Robert Bilson, typcially known as Bil, is an experienced Building Historian and Conservation Specialist based in Shropshire in the UK, recognized for his extensive work on internationally acclaimed buildings and conservation projects.
+Known as Bil, I am an experienced Building Historian and Conservation Specialist based in Shropshire in the UK, recognised for my extensive work on internationally acclaimed buildings and conservation projects.

-Beyond his work as Conservation Manager at Recclesia, Bil is dedicated to fostering learning and development in the conservation and heritage field.
-He is a regular tutor and lecturer at institutions such as The King’s Foundation and The University of Manchester.
+Beyond my work at Recclesia, I am dedicated to fostering learning and development in the conservation and heritage field.
+I am a regular tutor and lecturer at institutions such as The King’s Foundation and The University of Manchester.
+Through my work as a freelance writer and lecturer, coupled my work with Recclesia, I have a vast range of experience in the heritage sector.
+But more broadly I am also engaged in the encouragement of the study of biology and natural history, along with charitable works.

-Beyond his work as Conservation Manager at Recclesia, Bil is dedicated to fostering learning and development in the conservation and heritage field.
-He is a regular tutor and lecturer at institutions such as The King’s Foundation and The University of Manchester.
+Beyond my work at Recclesia, I am dedicated to fostering learning and development in the conservation and heritage field.
+I am a regular tutor and lecturer at institutions such as The King’s Foundation and The University of Manchester.
+Through my work as a freelance writer and lecturer, coupled my work with Recclesia, I have a vast range of experience in the heritage sector.
+But more broadly I am also engaged in the encouragement of the study of biology and natural history, along with charitable works.

 Building Conservation Professional & Freelance Lecturer / Writer